210517-Enterprise/demos/week7/project-2.md

 When you're presenting, you're welcome to provide a brief slideshow demonstrating the technologies involved in the app, it's features, and the Agile Development Process you undewent to develop it.

 ## Required Technologies
-- Spring MVC
+- Spring Boot (With Spring Data and Spring Web)
-- Angular
+- JavaScript, HTML, CSS (or React)
 - Consume a RESTful API
 - Amazon RDS
-- Hibernate
 - GitHub (*Each team must maintain a repository to which all members contribute*)
 - Unit Tests & Logging
 - Roadmap Presentation